Area233/ALPHA-ROLEPLAY/README.md

-přebarveno appereance by -- paradox
+nové guns by -- paradox